OH-KY-IN AMATEUR RADIO SOCIETY, INC.

 B. The Vice President shall preside in the absence of the President and shall act as aide to the President.

-C. The Secretary shall keep an accurate record of all meetings of the society, and keep a roster of members.
-The Secretary shall conduct the official correspondence of the society and be responsible for acquiring information, and maintaining records.
+C. The Secretary shall keep an accurate record of all meetings of the Society, and keep a roster of members.
+The Secretary shall conduct the official correspondence of the Society and be responsible for acquiring information, and maintaining records.

-ARTICLE V. MEETINGS
+ARTICLE V. MEMBERSHIP MEETINGS

 ARTICLE VI.
 OFFICIAL PUBLICATION